samarara/diwya-portfolio/src/pages/case-studies/ideating-conversational-interfaces.md

 We took our assumptions and thought of guiding principles for the product we wish to make.
 A customer journey exercise as seen below was done that focuses on how a typical user would learn about a financial product, as that is the digital experience we  were planning to make.

 ![](/img/customer_journey_map.png)

+After completing these exercises,  we began actually designing solutions.
+From the surveys and personas we decided to do a desktop application rather than a mobile application that would help people learn how to fund their post-secondary education.
+Our first idea was a traditional website that would have a section to learn about different funding methods, budgeting tools, and about what TD could offer: